-- If an error occurred: - ► "ERROR\r\n" + err_code + "\r\n" + err_msg + "\r\n", where err_code and err_msg could be specified either by the Lightstreamer Server Kernel (if a formal error occurred) or by the Metadata Adapter (if a notation error occurred).
-In particular, err_code can be: - 3 the session was initiated with a different and incompatible communication protocol - 11 streaming is not available because of Server license restrictions (this can only happen with special licenses) - 14 request for internal monitoring data not allowed with the current Server edition - "SYNC ERROR\r\n": when a synchronization error occurs, it means that the server does not recognize the received SessionId.
-In this case, the client should create a new Stream Connection and re-subscribe to all the old items and related schemas (see section 2.5, Content-Length management). - ► "END\r\n" or "END\r\n" + cause_code + "\r\n": the requested session has just been forcibly closed on the Server side.
-See the asynchronous version of this notification, in section 4.5.6, End messages, for a general description of the case and for a reference on the cause code possible values. - ► A static HTML error page (if the current Server configuration does not support the Text mode protocol). - ▶ HTTP error 500 (if an HTTP or protocol level error occurred).
+- 7 licensed maximum number of sessions reached (this can only happen with some licenses) - 8 configured maximum number of sessions reached - SYNC ERROR\r\n": when a synchronization error occurs, it means that the server does not recognize the received SessionId.
+In this case, the client should

-♦ If no error occurred, the workflow is the same explained for the creation of a Stream Connection (section 4.1, Creating the Stream Connection).
+- create a new Stream Connection and re-subscribe to all the old items and related field schemas (see section 2.5, Content-Length management). - ► "END\r\n" or "END\r\n" + cause\code + "\r\n": the requested session has just been forcibly closed on the Server side.
+See the asynchronous version of this notification, in section 4.5.6, End messages, for a general description of the case and for a reference on the cause code possible values. - ► A static HTML error page (if the current Server configuration does not support the Text mode protocol). - ▶ HTTP error 500 (if an HTTP or protocol level error occurred). - If no error occurred, the workflow is the same explained for the creation of a Stream Connection (section 4.1, Creating the Stream Connection).